 Luisa De Biagi received her degree in Literature and Philosophy at 'La Sapienza' Univ. of Rome with a Specialization in 'Archivist-Palaeographer' (Vatican School of Palaeography, Diplomatics and Archivistics at the Vatican Secret Archive) as well as a Specialization Degree in Archivistics, Palaeography and Diplomatics (Archivio di Stato, Rome).
-Degree from the Vatican School of Library Sciences.
-De Biagi further holds a Master in 'Business Publishing' (LUISS Management Rome).
+She holds a degree from the Vatican School of Library Sciences.
+De Biagi further holds a Master in 'Business Publishing' (LUISS Management -Rome).
 She was a member of the SIGLE Working Group and Italian Grey Literature Data-Base Working Group from 2002 and a Member of the CNR Working Group for Cedefop-Refernet Project (Consortium for Professional Education and Training coordinated by ISFOL).
-Member of the Committee for Legal Deposit Acquisition at CNR Central Library, and European Association of Health Information and Libraries (EAHIL).
-Since 2010 is Responsible for the Italian National Referring Centre of Grey Literature at CNR Central Library 'G. Marconi' (OpenSIGLE/OpenGrey Network Project) and for the Library Functional Units 'Education and Training' and 'Cultural Activities Management', organizing didactics laboratories for students, professional training courses and teaching in for librarians, professional trainings students and users.
+She is a member of the Committee for Legal Deposit Acquisition at CNR Central Library, and European Association of Health Information and Libraries (EAHIL).
+Since 2010 is Responsible for the Italian National Referring Centre of Grey Literature at CNR Central Library 'G. Marconi' (OpenSIGLE/OpenGrey Network Project) and for the Library Functional Units 'Education and Training' and 'Cultural Activities Management', organizing didactics laboratories for students, professional training courses and teaching in professional trainings for librarians, students and users.
 Email: luisa.debiagi@cnr.it